Kozea/CairoSVG/documentation.md

 Individual letter rotation is supported.

-Text on path is supported (even with nested, translated `tspan` text), as long as it's not mixed with too complicated alignment properties.
+Text on path is supported, even with nested, translated `tspan` text.

 Fonts are managed by Cairo, which is known to be bad at managing advanced font features.
 Font family, size, weight and style are supported for common simple